3c0n0mist/HeavySendAnalysis/README.md

 	<img width="1020" alt="image" src="https://user-images.githubusercontent.com/47517636/197107543-18ed4e45-0c45-4e22-9747-8c4eadc4a186.png">

 	- First Differences/ Impulse:

+	*Impulse in Physics is a term that is used to describe the effect of force acting over time to change the momentum of an object.*

 	The First Differences shows the peak and the dip right after the fall, so as per the data it suggests the impluse was 2075.317 N over half a second.

 # Results